qlands/FormShare/README.md

   - Duplicated submissions go to a cleaning pipeline system that makes it easier to compare submissions and decide what to do with the duplicates.
 - Filtering submissions by submission metadata (e.g., date and time received on server).
 - Data cleaning API integration with R, STATA, or SPSS.
-- OData real-time data feed for analysis with tools like Excel and Power BI. **With all CRUD operations supported (e. g., update)**.
-You can even use [Excel](https://github.com/qlands/MrBot-OData-Add-In) to clean data.

 - Data dictionary with personal information protection.

 ### Product management